KevinMarquette/kevinmarquette.github.io/_posts/2017-05-14-Powershell-Plaster-GetPlastered-template.md

 ## Quick example

 Here is a quick example to see this working.
-Lets say I have two folder of common tests that I drop into modules.
+Lets say I have two folders of common tests that I drop into modules.
 I first move all of these to a new folder called MyTests.

     MyTests
     ├───spec